broadinstitute/palantir-workflows/Utilities/WDLs/README.md

 Use this WDL to index a CRAM or BAM file, using `samtools`.
 The type is inferred using the file extension (either `.cram` or `.bam`).

+## DownsampleAndCollectCoverage

+### Summary

+The idea of this WDL is to do everything you need for a standard downsampling experiment.
+It takes in either CRAM or BAM files and downsamples them either according to a defined downsampling ratio or to a desired target coverage.
+If no downsampling ratio is defined then it will run `ColectWgsMetrics` to get the original mean coverage and determine the downsampling ratio based on that coverage and the desired target coverage.
+After downsampling the workflow will run CollectWgsMetrics once more and output the mean coverage of the downsampled CRAM file.
+This provides feedback with respect to the target coverage, because downsampling is always associated with some uncertainty.

+### Inputs
+* `File input_cram`: Input BAM or CRAM
+* `File input_cram_index`: Index file for input BAM or CRAM
+* `File ref_fasta`: Reference FASTA
+* `File ref_fasta_index`: Reference FASTA index
+* `Float? downsample_probability`: Downsampling ratio.
+If not provided, the ratio will be determined based on the `target_coverage`.
+* `Float? target_coverage`: Target mean coverage for the downsampled CRAM file. **In order to use this input, do not provide `downsample_probability`, otherwise, that value will be used for downsampling.**
+* `File? coverage_intervals`: If provided, the output downsampled mean coverage will be calculated based on these intervals.
+Additionally, these intervals will be used to calculate the original coverage if `target_coverage` is used.
+* `String downsample_strategy = "ConstantMemory"`: See [DownsampleSam documentation](https://gatk.broadinstitute.org/hc/en-us/articles/13832708637467-DownsampleSam-Picard-).
+* `Int read_length = 150`: See [CollectWgsMetrics documentation](https://gatk.broadinstitute.org/hc/en-us/articles/13832707851035-CollectWgsMetrics-Picard-).
+* `Boolean use_fast_algorithm = true`: See [CollectWgsMetrics documentation](https://gatk.broadinstitute.org/hc/en-us/articles/13832707851035-CollectWgsMetrics-Picard-).
+* `String docker = "us.gcr.io/broad-gatk/gatk:4.4.0.0"`: Docker to use for both CollectWgsMetrics and DownsampleSam
+* `File? picard_jar_override`: If provided, a Picard JAR file to use for both CollectWgsMetrics and DownsampleSam instead of the `gatk` command.
+* `Int preemptible = 1

+### Outputs
+`File downsampled_cram`: Downsampled CRAM
+`File downsampled_cram_index`: Downsampled CRAM index `Float downsampled_mean_coverage`: Mean coverage over the `coverage_intervals` (or the whole genome if not provided) for the downsampled CRAM file
+`Float? original_mean_coverage`: The original mean coverage over the `coverage_intervals` (or the whole genome if not provided) of the input CRAM file, if `target_coverage` was used